rahulshendre/PlanetRead---Plugin-F1/development.md

 ### Overview

-For rapid prototyping and testing of ExtendScript code without creating a full extension, you can use the **ExtendScript Debugger** extension.
-This allows you to write and run standalone .jsx scripts directly in Premiere Pro using alert boxes and prompts for user interaction.
+For rapid prototyping and testing of ExtendScript code without creating a full extension, you can use the **ExtendScript Debugger**.
+This allows you to write and run standalone .jsx scripts directly in Premiere Pro using alert boxes and prompts for user interaction. [dowload from here]([url](https://marketplace.visualstudio.com/items?itemName=Adobe.extendscript-debug))

 ### Installing ExtendScript Debugger

-1. Download the ExtendScript Debugger extension from Adobe Exchange or the official Adobe CEP Samples
+1. Download the ExtendScript Debugger extension.
-2. Install it in your extensions directory following the same process as other extensions
-3. Restart Premiere Pro
-4. Access it via **Window > Extensions > ExtendScript Debugger**
+2. Write your code, and go into the debug mode, evaluate the same.

 ### Writing Standalone .jsx Scripts